-- Cook the chicken in the oven for about 1½ hours, or until thoroughly cooked, but not dry.
-Keep an eye on the chicken and regularly baste it with the juices and butter which will run out.
-If the chicken is browning too quickly then turn down the oven slightly, or cover the breast with a piece of foil.
+- Cook the chicken in the oven for about 1½ hours, or until thoroughly cooked but not dry.
+Keep an eye on the chicken and regularly baste it with the juices and butter, which will run out.
+If the chicken is browning too quickly, turn down the oven slightly, or cover the breast with a piece of foil.

-- When the chicken has about 20 minutes cooking time left, prepare the vegetables.
+- When the chicken has about 20 minutes of cooking time left, prepare the vegetables.

-- When the chicken is cooked, carefully remove from the oven and leave to inch˜rest' for 10 minutes.
+- When the chicken is cooked, carefully remove it from the oven and leave it to rest for 10 minutes.